The British Pantry

 @infatuation

-"On a rainy day, this slightly-musty pub might make you actually think you’re in England.
-The menu is full of British classics like bangers and mash and fish and chips, and they’re all worth dipping out of work early for (they close at 6).
-On your way out, hit the market next door that sells English treats like viennese tarts and digestive biscuits, which you’ll probably need after the shepherd’s pie." - Aimee Rizzo
+"Between the framed portraits of the royal family and the abundance of UK accents, this slightly musty pub might make you think you’re across the pond.
+The menu is full of British classics like bangers and mash and fish and chips, all seriously excellent.
+In fact, those dishes are worth blowing off work for a leisurely lunch followed by high tea.
+On your way out, hit the market next door that sells English treats." - kayla sager riley, aimee rizzo

 @eater

 "In its 43 years in Redmond, the British Pantry has become an Eastside go to for British fare as well as European imports.
 A savory steak and mushroom pie is among the hearty English classics like bangers and mash, and the dessert menu offers a variety of personal fruit pies in flavors like apple, apple-blueberry, strawberry, and rhubarb.
-Add a side of sweet English cream or even cheese for a twist on the typical scoop of ice cream on top." - Kurt Suchman, Eater Staff
+Add a side of sweet English cream or even cheese for a twist on the typical scoop of ice cream on top." - Kurt Suchman

 @infatuation